-Article L. 233-16 II of the French Commercial Code (Code de Commerce) states: "II.
-Sole control of a company exists: 1.
-When a majority of its voting rights are held by another company;
+(1) Article L. 233-16 II of the French Commercial Code (Code de Commerce) states: "II.
+Sole control of a company exists:

 2. When a majority of the members of its administrative structures are designated by another company for two successive financial years.
 The consolidating company is deemed to have effected such designations if, during that financial year, it held a fraction of the voting rights greater than 40%, and if no other partner or shareholder directly or indirectly held a fraction greater than its own;